jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.67 Tan

-Returns the tangent (tan) of each values in a raster.
+Returns the tangent (tan) of each values in a raster..

 *Parameters*: